Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 What is a hybrid training program?

-A hybrid training program is a structured training system designed to develop both strength and endurance at the same time.
+A hybrid training program is a structured training system designed to develop both strength and endurance at the same time, without letting either quality cancel the other out.

-Instead of specializing in only one fitness quality, hybrid training blends multiple elements such as:
+Instead of specializing in only one fitness quality, a hybrid training program blends multiple training modalities into a single weekly structure.
+Most well-built systems combine at least four of the following:

 strength training